Procedure Guide ·Spay ·2026

 Exclusions & Limits

-Elective spay is excluded from standard policies.
-Wellness add-ons have annual limits (usually $200-$400 for all preventive procedures combined).
-Complications from spay surgery may be covered under illness if they occur after the waiting period.
-Some policies exclude reproductive surgeries entirely.
+Elective spay excluded from standard policies.
+Wellness add-ons have annual limits ($200-$400 for all preventives).
+Spay complications may be covered as illness post-waiting period.
+Some policies exclude reproductive surgeries.

 🇺🇸 US Pet Insurance Guide